Cover image by Vanit Janthra/iStock

 Globally, climate goals are driving national-scale hydrogen initiatives and funding.
 The European Union is investing $430 billion in green hydrogen by 2030 to help achieve the goals of the European Green Deal.
 India recently launched its National Hydrogen Mission to “help the nation make a ’quantum leap’ to energy independence by 2047.”
 Australia, Chile, China, Germany, India, Japan and Saudi Arabia are all making major investments in clean hydrogen production and demonstration projects.

-This global growth will accelerate innovation, develop supply chains and reduce costs.
-However, governance agreements will be critical to the expanding hydrogen market: The U.S. and other nations must cooperatively establish monitoring, reporting and verification systems to ensure traded hydrogen and products made from hydrogen are clean.
+This global growth will increase the availability and competitiveness of clean hydrogen as an emissions-reduction option for heavy industry and freight transportation.
+However, new regulatory frameworks will be critical to the expanding hydrogen market.
+The U.S. and other nations must cooperatively establish monitoring, reporting and verification systems to ensure traded hydrogen and products made from hydrogen are clean.

 Clean Hydrogen Initiatives Under New Climate Legislation